rospoly/boomble/README.md

   1.1) label quantifiers in a boogie program using the option QID.
   1.2) shuffle the declarations in a boogie program.
 2) a set of Python scripts (folder parallel) to run Boogie and Z3 in parallel on a set of boogie files (typically coming from point 1).
 3) a set of Python scripts (folder trace) to debug the execution of Z3.
-We rely on a custom fork of the original Z3 that you can find [here](https://github.com/rospoly/z3).
+You need to compile Z3 in debugging mode.

 ### requirements
 1) boogie and z3 as global tools (open a terminal and digit `boogie` and `z3` to c